MW 9.5x1 / N38 - neodymium magnet

 Apart from immense power, neodymium magnets have the following advantages:

-• Key role in modern technologies – find application in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.
+- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+Additionally, small elements of these magnets are able to be problematic in medical diagnosis in case of swallowing.

-Magnets made of neodymium are extremely delicate, and by joining them in an uncontrolled manner, they will crumble.
-Neodymium magnets are made of metal and coated with a shiny nickel, but they are not as durable as steel.
-At the moment of collision between the magnets, sharp metal fragments can be dispersed in different directions.
+Neodymium magnetic are extremely delicate, and by joining them in an uncontrolled manner, they will crumble.
+Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
+At the moment of connection between the magnets, small metal fragments can be dispersed in different directions.

 Dust and powder from neodymium magnets are highly flammable.